 - 2026 — Owe a first-rounder (top-four protected, otherwise converts to a 2026 second-rounder and a payment of $1 million) to the Oklahoma City Thunder (Russell Westbrook).

-- 2027 — Can swap first-rounders with the Brooklyn Nets (James Harden).
+- 2027 — The higher first-rounder from the Brooklyn Nets and Rockets to Houston (James Harden).

 - 10/31/21 — Team option on Kevin Porter Jr.

 - 11/20/21 — James Harden trade exception expires.

 - 12/15/21 — No-trade restrictions lift on Armoni Brooks, Daniel Theis, Tyler Bey and Daishen Nix.

 - 1/7/22 — Khyri Thomas’ $1,762,796 guarantees for 2021-22.

 - 1/7/22 — Jae’Sean Tate’s $1,517,981 guarantees for 2021-22.

 - 1/7/22 — Armoni Brooks and Tyler Bey’s $1,489,065 guarantee for 2021-22.